N-D-Yogeshwar/chess-board/README.md

 ## 🚀 How to Use

 1. Clone or download the project
-2. Open `index.html` in any modern browser
-3. Customize styles or add pieces to improve the project
+2. Customize styles or add pieces to improve the project

 ## 📢 License